aio-libs/aiobotocore/CONTRIBUTING.rst

 How to Upgrade Botocore
 -----------------------
-aiobotocore's file names try to match the botocore files they functionally match.
+aiobotocore's file names, and ordering of functions in files try to match the botocore files they override.
 For the most part botocore classes are sub-classed with the majority of the botocore calls eventually called.

-The best way I've seen to upgrade botocore support is by downloading the sources of the release of botocore you're trying to upgrade to, and the version of botocore that aiobotocore is currently locked to and do a folder based file comparison (tools like DiffMerge are nice).
-You can then manually apply the relevant changes to their aiobotocore equivalent(s).
-In order to support a range of versions one would need validate the version each change was introduced and select the newest of these to the current version.
-This is further complicated by the aiobotocore "extras" requirements which need to be updated to the versions that are compatible with the above changes.
+The best way I've seen to upgrade botocore support is by performing the following:

+1. Download sources of the release of botocore you're trying to upgrade to, and the version of botocore that aiobotocore is currently locked to (see setup.py) and do a folder based file comparison of the botocore folders (tools like DiffMerge are nice).
+2. Manually apply the relevant changes to their aiobotocore equivalent(s).
+Note that sometimes new functions are added which will need to be overridden (like `__enter__` -> `__aenter__`)
+3. Update the "extras" in setup.py to the versions which match the botocore version you are targeting.
+4. Now do a directory diff between aiobotocore and your target version botocore directory to ensure the changes were propagated.

 See next section describing types of changes we must validate and support.